ikarus-project/ikarus/docs/website/theory/theoryGrid.md

 ### Implementation of grid factory
 `SimpleGridFactory`: Constructs a `SimpleGrid`.
 The same restrictions apply as stated above for `SimpleGrid`.

-@ Alex: Could you explain some details about the implementation here?

 ## Grid view